Cyberport: Project background

-Controversy
+Controversies

 Awarding the project without formal open tender

 The government's decision in granting the project to Pacific Century Group (PCG) controlled by Richard Li, son of Hong Kong's wealthiest man Li Ka-shing, to develop the site generated much controversy.
 Awarding the project to PCG without a formal open tender attracted criticism for lack of transparency; other interested developers complained of being sidelined.
 Three private and wholly owned companies, namely, Hong Kong Cyberport Development Holdings Limited, Hong Kong Cyberport Management Company Limited and Hong Kong Cyberport (Ancillary Development) Limited (collectively referred to as the "Cyberport companies") were set up under the Financial Secretary Incorporated (FSI) to oversee implementation of the project.
 The project was criticised as unnecessary government intervention in the real estate sector.

 Residential project disguised as tech hub

 According to critics, Cyberport was a residential project in disguise, as it arguably failed in its mission to become a high-technology hub for the city.
 Eurasia Review suggested that the government land was injected into the project below value.
-The overall rationale of the project has been questioned by its critics, as details have emerged about the planning and budgeting for the project that indicate that 75% of the area developed is residential, and that office space for the technology companies was only be about 17% of the total.
+The overall rationale of the project has been questioned by its critics, as details have emerged about the planning and budgeting for the project that indicate that 75% of the area developed is residential, and that office space for the technology companies was only about 17% of the total.
 Also the "shared facilities" made up only part of a small 18000 sqm block which includes houses and apartments.